Kentucky Oaks History

 As the Oaks has grown in stature in recent decades, the race purse has swelled to $1 million and crowds of more than 100,000 have become common, making it the most attended non-Triple Crown race in the country.

-Rags to Riches (2007) and Rachel Alexandra (2009) are both likely future Hall of Fame inductees after following up their Oaks wins with historic triumphs in the Belmont Stakes and Preakness Stakes, respectively.
+Rags to Riches (2007) is likely a future Hall of Fame inductee after following up her Oaks win with a historic triumph in the 2007 Belmont Stakes, making her the first filly to win the race in over a century.

-Rachel Alexandra, who won the Oaks by a record margin of 20 1/4 lengths, is the only Kentucky Oaks winner to be named Horse of the Year.
+Rachel Alexandra, who won the Oaks by a record margin of 20 1/4 lengths and went on to capture the Preakness later that year, is the only Kentucky Oaks winner to be named Horse of the Year.
+In 2016, six years after her retirement, Rachel Alexandra was inducted into the Hall of Fame.

 According to Churchill Downs records, pari-mutuel wagering was first offered on the Kentucky Derby in 1903, which was most likely the first year that type of wagering was offered on the Kentucky Oaks as well.